 Sam Kirkham supervises 1 postgraduate research students.
 Some of the students have produced research profiles, these are listed below:

-I joined Lancaster as Lecturer in 2012.
-I'm a member of Lancaster University Phonetics Lab and the Language Variation and Change Research Group.
-I'm also a member of the NCUB's 50 Under 30 Network.
+I joined Lancaster as Lecturer in Sociophonetics in 2012.
+I'm a member of Lancaster University Phonetics Lab and the Language Variation and Change Research Group, as well as the NCUB's 50 Under 30 Network.
 Visit my personal website for further information and downloads.

 Research output: Contribution to journal › Journal article